DS202-at-ISU/lab-2-team-7-lab-2/README.md

 - 42 categories

+## Step 2 Results

 ## Step 3 Results

 The following code creates the histogram for Sale Price.
-I have log transformed it to show teh distribution more accurately.
+I have log transformed it to show the distribution more accurately.

 ``` r
 data <- classdata::ames